Neotys-Labs/neoload-models/neoload-project/doc/v3/rendezvous_policy.md

 #### Example

 Defining the Rendezvous policy for the Scenario:
-When manual, use a Javascript action to free waiting Virtual Users.
-Release when percentage or positive number of Virtual Users arrived at the Rendezvous point.
+If "When" is "manual", use a Javascript action to free waiting Virtual Users.
+Otherwise, release when percentage or positive number of Virtual Users arrive at the Rendezvous point.
 ```yaml
 rendezvous_policies:
   - name: rendezvous1